November 8, 2019

-The setting for A Christmas Carol, original home to Christmas crackers, and the place where Christmas cards were first debuted – there’s no wonder London is a superbly celebratory city come December.
+The setting for A Christmas Carol, original home to Christmas crackers, and the place where Christmas cards were first debuted – there’s no wonder London is a celebratory city come December.
 You’ll find a huge range of festive entertainment, performances, and distinctly British advent traditions in the capital, from seasonal ballets to carol singing in Westminster Abbey.
 For those planning a London Christmas this year, here are the essentials bound to delight visitors young and old.

 While it’s best known for its teddy bears, beloved Hamleys, the world’s oldest toy store, has as many modern gadgets as it does traditional games.
-After browsing the shelves across the store’s seven floors, children can whisper their greatest wishes in Father Christmas’s ear: he’ll be in town on select dates between 24th November and 24th December, with games and treats alongside.
+After browsing the shelves across the store’s seven floors, children can whisper their greatest wishes in Father Christmas’s ear: he’ll be in town on select dates between 23rd November and 24th December, with games and treats alongside.

 It isn’t really Christmas in London until you’ve heard the tinkling strains of the Dance of the Sugar Plum Fairy.
-Whether you’re a connoisseur of the balletic arts or simply want to witness the Nutcracker battle the Mouse King, the English National Ballet will perform a highly anticipated (and étoile-studded) production this season, from 13th December to 30th December 2018.
+Whether you’re a connoisseur of the balletic arts or simply want to witness the Nutcracker battle the Mouse King, the English National Ballet will perform a highly anticipated (and étoile-studded) production this season, from 11th December 2019 to 5th January 2020.

 Where else in London can you find a Christmas circus, life-sized ice sculptures, a Christmas market, open-air ice rink, and carnival rides – all in the same place?
-Winter Wonderland is a London favourite for a reason, and the long-running event will return to its place in Hyde Park once more, from now until 6th January 2019.
+Winter Wonderland is a London favourite for a reason, and the long-running event will return to its place in Hyde Park once more, from 21st November 2019 until 5th January 2019.
 For something further out of town – and even more picturesque – you can also venture to Lapland UK, which sees Berkshire dress up like it’s the North Pole.

 To experience a traditional London Christmas head to the city’s historic churches.
-Under its famous dome, lovely St. Paul’s hosts an annual Family Carols Service, which this year will be held on 22nd December.
-The quintessential London experience is furthered by a trip to Westminster Abbey, which also holds an enormously popular annual Christmas concert; this year, the Choir of Westminster Abbey will perform a selection of choral works on 13th December.
+Under its famous dome, lovely St. Paul’s hosts an annual Family Carols Service, which this year will be held on Saturday 21st December.
+The quintessential London experience is furthered by a trip to Westminster Abbey, which also holds an enormously popular annual Christmas concert; this year, the Choir of Westminster Abbey will perform a selection of choral works on Thursday 12th December.

 Fortnum & Mason isn’t just a Queen-approved place to pick up canisters of fine tea to gift to friends and relatives back home.
 While retail therapy is certainly on offer, during the advent it also hosts special Christmas storytelling sessions.
 By a cosy fireplace, and surrounded by festively decorated Christmas trees, Father Christmas will entertain young attendees with special seasonal tales.